 Once you have attended your training, head to the community platform that you now have access to and download the study guide provided, and go through the suggested reading, most of which are readily found on the scaled agile framework website.

 Take time and explore further the topics that you are not comfortable with.
-For example, suppose you haven’t worked at the portfolio level, in which case, it’s beneficial to go through the articles on value stream, Lean Portfolio Management, including that of Lean Budgets and Guardrails.
+For example, suppose you haven’t worked at the portfolio level, in which case, it’s beneficial to go through the articles on value stream, Lean Portfolio Management, including Lean Budgets and Guardrails.

 Review the course slides and your notes next.
 Do spend time on concepts like the Lean-Agile mindset, the core values, and the principles of SAFe® as well.